marmoh2002/Particle-Swarm/README.md

 ## Usage

-1. Run `plotted_pso.py` to visualize the PSO algorithm on a chosen benchmark function:
+1. Run `plotted_pso.py` to plot the PSO algorithm on a chosen benchmark function:
    ```
    python plotted_pso.py
    ```